saundeae/Programming-Language-Project/README.md

 # Programming Language Project
 Hello, world!
 This is an assignment for my programming languages class.
-I'm very new to github and R, so please be patient as we can learn together.
+My goal is to make an accessibly-written tutorial for people who are new to programming.
+I'm very new to github and R, so please be patient as we learn together.

 Thank you!